dxc-technology/com.servicemesh.agility.adapters.core.aws/README.md

 # com.servicemesh.agility.adapters.core.aws

-The com.servicemesh.agility.adapters.core.aws bundle is provided to aid in the development of an Agility Platform&trade; adapter for Amazon Web Services&trade; (AWS).
+The com.servicemesh.agility.adapters.core.aws bundle is provided to aid in the development of a CSC Agility Platform&trade; adapter for Amazon Web Services&trade; (AWS).
 This bundle provides communications and utility functions for interacting with AWS via Query Requests.

 ## core.aws Usage
 The primary interfaces in core.aws for communications are: